JamieDStewart/JamieDStewart.github.io/_posts/2019-09-11-GBA-Dev-Hardware-Interrupts.md

 This is our function that we want the CPU to call when an interrupt is triggered.
 As we are only registering INT_VBLANK as the only interrupt then this is all that we need to look for in this function.
 It should be noted that there can only be one function registered with the Interrupt Handler that the CPU will call into.
 There is not the ability to register multiple functions to be called by the Interrupt Handler, shoud we wish to handle more than the VBLANK interrupt then we would need to add some additonal code into this function to test which interrupt has been triggered and then handle that interrupt appropriately.

 **void register_vblank_isr**
-This function demonstrates how to set up for a VBLANK interrupt to be handled, first the Interrupt Manager is disabled to prevent any interrupts for triggering, then the interrupt function is registered, then the appropriate flags on the dispaly controller are set.
+This function demonstrates how to set up for a VBLANK interrupt to be handled, first the Interrupt Manager is disabled to prevent any interrupts for triggering, then the interrupt function is registered, then the appropriate flags on the dispaly status are set.
 Finally the expected interrupt flag is set to the VBLANK flag and the Interrupt Manager is switched back on.

 ### Using all of this ###